MikeUchmanowicz/Neat-is-Neat-Senior-Project/README.md

 * Register onto Webapp.
 *	Login to Webapp.
 *	View results/details of game or demo
-*	Provide general information on NEAT in webapp.
+*	Provide general information on NEAT and Game/ AI Demo in webapp.

 ## Design